DanielMoscoso/100day_challenge/Readme.txt

 		-Title and word of the flashcard.
 		-It is better having the words as a constant list.
 		-The card's tittle is supposed to start off as 'language', then change.
+		-I added a new button to start the game.
+Otherwise, it would have started as soon as the program executed.
+Now the user has the choice when to start the game.
+Whenever any of the buttons is pressed, a 3sec counter starts, and after it is finished, the card flips and shows the translated word.
+		 Right now it just flips without giving the answer.
+It has to do with the way the random word is chosen from the list.
+(It is better to get hold of he actual dictionary, then access the original word, that way I can pass the dict to later access the translation).
 ===============================================================================